 If your pets have a restless soul as most do, you should install a doggy door and be relieved of your doorman duties.
 The constant in and out of the house can be a nuisance.
-It also brings in a lot of dirt every time the door opens.
+It also brings in a lot of dirt every time your exterior door opens.

-A doggy door is a small portal installed in a wall or door that allows your pet to enter and exit the house.
-Installing a doggie door relieves you of the doorman duties as the pet can go in and out on its own without you having to open the door for it.
+A doggy door is a small portal installed in an exterior wall or door that gives your pet the freedom to come and go as they please.
+A pet door installation relieves you of the doorman duties as the pet can go in and out on its own without you having to open the door for it.

-Here is the guide that will help you find and install a doggy door for your pet in your wall.
+Here is the guide that will help you find and install a doggy door for an in-wall installation.

-The first thing you have to figure out before getting a doggy door is to know the size of your pet.
+The first thing you have to figure out before getting a dog door or cat door is to know the size of your pet.
 This is the most important part because you don't want to get a door in the wrong size.
 The last thing you want to see is your pet being stuck in the middle; half inside the house and half outside, just like in the cartoons.
-As funny as it sounds, this really happens quite frequently with the wrong doggy door.
+As funny as it sounds, this really happens quite frequently with the wrong dog door installation.
 People often make the mistake of getting a doggy door by estimating the size.
 They only find out that it's the wrong size after they fix it in the wall, only to see their pet getting stuck in the middle.

 All pets vary significantly in size.
 Thus, you can't get a door of the same size as your friend's.
 So, get a measuring tape and measure your dog.
 An excellent guideline for getting the perfectly sized doggy door is to get one that is 2 inches wider than your pet.
-The opening height should also be 2 inches taller than your pet.
-For this, measure the pet's height from the top of the shoulder to its feet.
+This way, the sides of the door frame won't scrape against your pet.
+The opening height should also be 2 inches taller than your pet so that the top edge does not hurt their back.
+For this, measure the pet's height from the top of your pet’s shoulder to their feet.

-If you follow the guideline, you will be able to get a doggy door that is comfortable for your pet to use.
+If you follow the guideline, you will be able to get the best pet door that is comfortable for your pet to use.
 Also, the 2 inches we kept extra is in case your pet gains some extra pounds.
 There is a large variety of doggy doors in the market with lots of different sizes.
 You can find doors in sizes from 5' by 8' to 13' by 23'.
-You will easily be able to find one that is perfect for your pet.
+You will easily be able to find a dog flap pet door that is perfect for your pet.

-Choose a wall towards which you want your pet to go.
+Choose a wall for your pet door cut out towards which you want your pet to go.
 The placement of the hole has to be tactical, so it leads your pet in the right direction.
 For instance, if you want your pet to go to the spot where it poops, then place your doggy hole somewhere, it's easily accessible.
 Also, for the entrance in the house, your pet shouldn't just enter anywhere or in the no-go areas.
 The placement of the door is of the utmost importance.

 When you get the doggy door, you should first try to dry fit-it and look for any discrepancies.
 Before you fit it in the wall for good, look out for all the parts and make sure you have all the tools you need for this project.

-After having everything under control, its time you take measurements on the wall and start cutting it.
+After having everything under control, it's time you take measurements on the wall and start cutting it.
+You can use a jigsaw to cut vertical and horizontal lines to make your cut out.
 Be careful while using sharp tools, and don't cut yourself.
 You should also take care of the wall and not damage it in the process of installing a doggy door.
 The last thing you want is to pay for the damages on the wall.

 Fix both the inner frame and the outer frame firmly in the cavity, so it doesn't come out.
 You should also consider using caulk when fixing in the frames.
-It will seal the joint and prevent any unwanted air leaks.
+It will seal the joint and prevent any unwanted air leaks around your wall mount.

 Once the hole has been cut, fit the doggy door inside it and make sure all the fittings are done correctly.
 The door is going to be used several times a day.
 It should be perfectly fit, in case your pet keeps bumping in it.